 How to Fight Red Light Camera Tickets in California

 Speaking the words Red Light Camera in the TicketKick offices results in as many smiles as a Kindergarten class that just got a personal visit from Santa himself.
 Why, you may ask?
 Strange as it may be, we love ‘em.
-Most of our customers beat their red light camera tickets using our rock solid arguments.
-We go to town with our customer’s defenses and really “throw the book” at the courts.
-The result – thousands of happy customers who save anywhere from $450-$1600 on their fines and resulting insurance premium hikes.
+Many of our customers beat their red light camera tickets using our rock solid process.
+We go to town with documenting our customers' defenses so they can really “throw the book” at the courts.
+The result – many of happy customers who save anywhere from $450-$1600 on their fines and resulting insurance premium hikes.

 When TicketKick® first started, our emphasis was mainly on speeding tickets.
 We looked at red light camera tickets as most of our customers do – They caught me on camera, I’m done for!

 Boy, were we wrong.
 As we researched more and more, our team learned that red light cameras are perhaps the best traffic tickets to contest in California, despite the photographs that capture a driver on film clearly running a red light and in the process uttering a four letter word on the “no-no” list.
-Our defenses started simply, by really diving into the law pertaining to red light cameras.
-Conveniently enough for TicketKick® and more importantly for our customers, this law is one of the lengthiest, in-depth traffic laws in California.
+Conveniently enough, this law is one of the lengthiest, in-depth traffic laws in California.
 When the legislature began legally allowing red light cameras to operate in California, they wanted to make sure that there were enough checks and balances to keep the programs operating not for revenue generation, but rather for their primary cause of safety.
 Since a for-profit, private company would be working with law enforcement to issue citations, as never previously done, the law makers wanted to keep the public at ease by creating strict guidelines to follow.
 Below are just a few of the requirements that municipalities need to check off the list before flipping the “on” switch for the cameras: